Find an MDA Dentist

 Veterans are eligible for outpatient care if they are determined by the VA to meet one of the following criteria:

-If you are not eligible for treatment through the VA or have other emergency hardship needs, you may apply for assistance through the Michigan Veterans Trust Fund Emergency Grant Program at 517-373-3130.
+If you are not eligible for treatment through the VA, need application assistance or have other needs, please contact the Michigan Veterans Affairs Agency at 800-MICH-VET (800-642-4838).

 You may also visit the Michigan Dental Association's Community Dental Programs directory for a list of programs in your area that offer services to anyone who is low income and without insurance.